 This is a serious disease in children, especially those who haven't been immunised and are less than 1 year old.

-Whooping cough epidemics every 3 to 4 years.
+Whooping cough epidemics occur every 3 to 4 years.
+See:

 The bacteria ‘Streptococcus pneumoniae’ causes infections in different parts of the body such as the sinuses (sinusitis) and in the ear (ear infection or otitis media).
 When it attacks other parts of the body it becomes ‘invasive’ resulting in very serious infections including pneumonia, septicaemia (blood poisoning) and meningitis (inflammation of the brain lining).
 Babies and young children with pneumococcal disease can get very sick and some die.